 PLEASE ALLOW 5-6 WEEKS FOR DELIVERY

-Part statement necklace and part bodychain, this piece is the sparkly twin to the Salt The Earth Bandolier Statement Necklace released in summer of 2025.
+Inspired by my Tactical Seed Bomb series, the Glitter Bandolier is part statement necklace and part bodychain; a sparkly twin to the Salt The Earth released in summer of 2025.

 Whereas that bandolier features a cascade of pink salt vials, this sash-style bodychain features everyone’s favorite craft supply — glitter.
 Contained in twenty-five small salt vials it’s a rainbow promise, or a threat, to outshine the opposition in any situation.
 With a small but mighty cast metal hammer resting along the hip/upper thigh, it posits a question to the wearer — do you wear the glitter or do you weaponize the glitter?
 After all, the glass baubles can be broken by the hammer (it is quite heavy) to release the glitter, but at what cost?
 Do you ruin the necklace in order to ruin someone’s outfit/night/life or do you restrain your hand and keep the glitter contained?

 The piece is a one-size-fits-most silver metallic chain bandolier measuring 150 cm in circumference.
-Arranged on the chain are 25 glass vials filled with a randomized rainbow of glitter, as well as a 5 cm long cast metal hammer attached to a 13 cm long chain hanging at the hip/thigh area.
+Arranged on the chain are 20 glass vials filled with a randomized rainbow of glitter, as well as a 5 cm long cast metal hammer attached to a 13 cm long chain hanging at the hip/thigh area.
+Note that the exact chain pattern may vary slightly but will always be silvery metallic in color.

 PLEASE ALLOW 5-6 WEEKS FOR DELIVERY